wings110/FBNeo/src/burner/libretro/README.md

 From the root of the repository, run
 ```
+make -j5 -C src/burner/libretro clean
 make -j5 -C src/burner/libretro generate-files
 make -j5 -C src/burner/libretro
 ```
-Note : `-j5` is to optimize build time on cpus with 4 cores, you can rise or reduce that value to match your own, however a value too high will increase ram usage and might even cause your system to become instable.
+Note : `-j5` is to optimize build time on cpus with 4 cores (X+1 cores), you can rise or reduce that value to match your own, however a value too high will increase ram usage and might even cause your system to become unstable.

 Note : if you need additional parameters, they must be added to both commands.